 I realized recently I don’t have many salad recipes on this website, and I decided to change this.
-I’m making a list of my favorite salads I’ve ever had in my trips around the world, and will try to re-create them.
+I’m making a list of my favorite salads I’ve ever had in my trips around the world and will try to re-create them.
 Many years ago when I was living in Bucharest, Romania, my friends and I had a favorite Italian restaurant, and a favorite dish: Insalata di Polo, Italian for Chicken Salad.
-This Italian Chicken Salad was pretty close to what I experienced in Bucharest, so I’m sharing it here.
+This Italian chicken salad with balsamic vinaigrette is pretty close to what I experienced in Bucharest, so I’m sharing it here.

 Subtle, Italian flavors and a good nutritional profile

-Two items that were featured in the original salad, and didn’t make this version, are tomatoes and foccacia.
-If you have succesfully reintroduced tomatoes in your diet, you can add some, peeled and deseeded, preferably organic and heirloom.
+Two items that were featured in the original salad, and didn’t make this version, are tomatoes and focaccia.
+If you have successfully reintroduced tomatoes in your diet, you can add some, peeled and deseeded, preferably organic and heirloom.
 If not, just do what I did, this salad doesn’t need them (the balsamic adds both acidity and sweetness).
-And if you have a non-grain, compliant foccacia around, go ahead and serve it with the salad.
+And if you have non-grain, compliant focaccia around, go ahead and serve it with the salad.
 Obviously, this chicken salad is lectin-free.

-The cheese I added is Italian Fontina, it’s a creamy cheese, but not too soft, I feel it fits well with this salad, but you can also use Buffallo mozarella if you can’t tolerate cow’s milk or even skip the cheese all together.
+The cheese I added is Italian Fontina.
+It’s a creamy type of cheese, but not too soft.
+I feel it fits well with this salad, but you can also use Buffalo mozzarella or even skip the cheese altogether.
 I only used dry oregano, salt and pepper to taste (also to cook the chicken breasts).

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 An easy, delicious and simple meal for weeknights dinners.

 - 1 Boston lettuce, washed and dried